forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 ## Collaborators on personal sites

 Sites that are not part of an organization are **personal** sites.
 On those sites you can add up to three collaborators.
-Each collaborator can be an [admin, developer or editor]((#user-roles)), depending of the permissions you wish to set for each one of them.
+Each collaborator can be an [admin, developer or editor](#user-roles), depending of the permissions you wish to set for each one of them.
 Upgrade to our starter plan if you need more collaborators.

 ### Managing Collaborators